All Episodes

 He's a madman.

-And the the Kasich Super PAC intends to run a series of ads demonstrating this, trying to peel off Trump supporters.
+And the Kasich Super PAC intends to run a series of ads demonstrating this, trying to peel off Trump supporters.

 So here's that ad.

-It's 47 seconds, and immediately after it is a Jeb Bush ad from back in October.
+And immediately after it is a Jeb Bush ad from back in October.

-Or October, that is much the same approach.
+October, much the same approach.

 Here's number one.